 - 801. Open legislative meetings.
 All meetings of the Legislative Assembly and its committees, including interim legislative committees, are open to the public and the press at all times when pending or proposed legislation is being considered. - 802.
+Recording of proceedings.
+All floor sessions of the Senate and House of Representatives must be recorded on electronic media as provided by the Legislative Council.
+The recording must include audio and may include video.
+The Legislative Council shall provide for public access to the recordings through the legislative branch website.
+The Legislative Council shall maintain access to the recordings in accordance with its records retention policy with respect to records having historical value. - 803.
 Identification of representatives of the media.
 The Legislative Council may provide identification badges for individuals identified as representatives of the media by the North Dakota Newspaper Association and the North Dakota Broadcasters Association before a regular session or by the statehouse correspondent of the Associated Press during a legislative session.
 The statehouse correspondent of the Associated Press shall determine the method for distribution of the badges to the appropriate individuals for use during the session to obtain access to the floor of the chamber as permitted by the Senate and House.
-The statehouse correspondent of the Associated Press shall notify the presiding officer of each house with respect to identification badges issued during the session. - 803.
+The statehouse correspondent of the Associated Press shall notify the presiding officer of each house with respect to identification badges issued during the session. - 804.
 Use of committee rooms.
 During a legislative session, committee rooms under the jurisdiction of the Senate or House and hearing rooms under the jurisdiction of the Legislative Assembly may be used only for the functions and activities of the legislative branch, except as otherwise provided by this rule.
 A state agency may be granted permission by the Secretary of the Senate or Chief Clerk of the House, individually with respect to a room under the jurisdiction of the Senate or House, respectively, or jointly with respect to a room under the jurisdiction of the Legislative Assembly, to use a room at times and under conditions not interfering with the use of the room by the legislative branch.